-If you prefer, you can submit your application along with supporting documents by post or in person:
+If you prefer, you can submit your application along with supporting documents:

 In accordance with national guidance published by the Department for Communities and Local Government, Three Rivers District Council has created a list of local requirements for the validation of planning applications.
 This has been incorporated into a validation checklist which encompasses national requirements (including the application form, the correct fee, ownership certificates and other specific details) as well as local validation requirements.

 Please note a planning application cannot be processed until all the necessary supporting information and the appropriate fee is received.
 The documents below must be submitted with any planning application but please see the Validation Checklist for more information as further documents may be required depending on the nature of the application.

 National Requirements: Key documents

 Local Requirements: Key documents (not available via Planning Portal)

 For all other CIL forms please click here.